daniboar/Frontend-Backend-Business-Management/README.md

-  In this project, we were required to implement a system that utilizes both the frontend and the backend aspects.
-On the backend side, we used Java Spring Boot and MySQL for the database, while on the frontend, we employed React.
-The project is fundamentally about managing a business that includes employees, clients with projects, team leaders who oversee the teams, and a CEO who manages the entire company.
+In this project, my responsibility was to develop a system integrating both frontend and backend components.
+Utilizing Java Spring Boot and MySQL, I constructed a solid backend framework, while employing React for the frontend to ensure a responsive and engaging user interface.
+The core objective of this project was to facilitate efficient management within a business context, incorporating modules for employees, clients and their projects, team leaders responsible for guiding teams, and a CEO who oversees the entire organizational operations.

 # For accessing Swagger documentation: